-In this next activity, we are going to utilize the Generation Characteristics and Learning Methods Handout working in small groups and create a skit based on the information in the scenario.
+In this next activity, we are going to utilize the Generation Characteristics and Learning Methods Handout.
+The participants will be divided into small groups and create a skit based on the information in the scenario.
 Each group will act out their skit for the entire group.
 You will have about 10 minutes to create and practice your skit.
 Your skit should not be more than 5 minutes long.